 - Single Use/Consumables/Disposables.
 The number of single use products provided at no charge may not exceed the amount reasonably necessary for the adequate evaluation of the products under the circumstances.

 - Multiple Use Products/Capital Equipment.
-Such products provided without transfer of title for evaluation purposes may be furnished only for a period of time that is reasonable under the circumstances to allow an adequate evaluation.
-The terms of an evaluation of such products must be set in advance in writing, and the contract must provide that CONMED will retain title to such products during the evaluation period and that the products must be returned to CONMED at the conclusion of the evaluation period unless the Health Care Professional chooses to purchase or lease the products.
-(For State-specific restrictions, if any, refer to Exhibit A.)
+Such products provided without transfer of title for evaluation purposes may be furnished only for a period of time that is reasonable under the circumstances to allow an adequate evaluation and consistent with any applicable transparency reporting requirements.
+The length of time may depend, for example, on the type of products, frequency of anticipated use, and the duration of required training, among other things.
+The terms of an evaluation of such products must be set in advance in writing specifying the length of the evaluation period, and the contract must also provide that CONMED will retain title to such products during the evaluation period and that the products must be returned to CONMED at the conclusion of the evaluation period unless the Health Care Professional chooses to purchase or lease the products.
+For State-specific restrictions, if any, refer to Exhibit A.

 Appropriate documentation and disclosure should be provided to Health Care Professionals regarding the no-charge status of evaluation and demonstration products.